annesofieandersen/danish_humanitarian_NGOs_examproject/README.md

 **What themes dominate the Danish humanitarian NGO’s in their communication on social media platforms during the Covid-19 pandemic and how do the NGO's interrelate on social media during this time?**

+What theme are active and how do they interrelate
+Who dominates and who are peripheral to the conversation?